RenatoSouzaAN/RenatoSouza-front-end-mvp/README.md

 # Front-End

 This is the front-end MVP made to fullfill the requirements in the 'Assessment Requirements and Composition', it's a SPA (Single Page Application).
-This web application allows users to add, view, and delete products, it requires the back-end api to be up and running. -- The back-end has it own repository, the link for is below --
+This web application allows users to add, view, update, and delete products, it requires the back-end api to be up and running. -- The back-end has it own repository, the link for is below --

 Back-end repository: https://github.com/RenatoSouzaAN/RenatoSouza/back-end-mvp